 Who the $$$$ put that there!!!

 Seriously, what were they thinking?
-Right Smack bang in the middle of the view is the sodding great lump that is 1 Manhatten West.
-This all but obscures the view of the Empire State Building, you know the most iconic building in the world. and breaks up the panoramic view and completely spoils the experience.
+Right Smack bang in the middle of the view is the sodding great lump that is 1 Manhattan West.
+This all but obscures the view of the Empire State Building (only the most iconic building in the world), breaks up the panoramic view, and completely spoils the experience.

-You can even see from all the Promotional photos and videos, they completely cut out the 1 Manhattan West Tower by clever angles and crops.
-It is a tragedy, without it the view would have been mindblowing, the Eastern point would have felt like a helicopter flight up the Hudson, the whole skyline in one glorious panorama.
+You can even see from all the Promotional photos and videos, they completely cut out the 1 Manhattan West Tower with clever angles and crops.
+It is a tragedy, without it, the view would have been mindblowing, the Eastern point would have felt like a helicopter flight up the Hudson, the whole skyline in one glorious panorama.

 This could have been the Best Deck in the City, but this one factor kills it.
 And we will stick to the Rock and Empire State…That said the Champagne bar definitely shoots up our Best Rooftop Bars in New York List!